The BRC Thames Challenge

 If any competitor has to retire for whatever reason they must contact the race organisers immediately, either by advising a checkpoint attendant or telephoning the emergency number given at the start of the race.
 The emergency number is also printed on your race Bib.

-The organisers have set a cut off time for each checkpoint for Health and Safety reasons; the allowance should give an average pace of 4mph.
+The organisers have set a cut off time for each checkpoint for Health and Safety reasons; the allowance should give an average pace of minimum 4mph.
 Outside this time you will not be allowed to continue.

 Accommodation & Food